unDocUMeantIt/koRpus.lang.pt/README.md

 ## License

-koRpus.lang.pt Copyright (C) 2016-2018 m.eik michalke, released under the
-GNU General Public License (GPL) version 3 or (at your option) any later version.
+koRpus.lang.pt Copyright (C) 2016-2020 Meik Michalke, released under the GNU General Public License (GPL) version 3 or (at your option) any later version.

 This software is distributed in the hope that it will be useful, but